Effort (gamer)

-Lee Sang-ho (이상호; born November 23, 2000), better known as Effort (에포트), is a South Korean professional League of Legends player for Fredit Brion.
+Lee Sang-ho (이상호; born November 23, 2000), better known as Effort (에포트), is a South Korean professional League of Legends player for KT Rolster.
 He made his debut on KeSPA Cup 2017.
 He was an online trainee of SK Telecom T1 for 7 months before officially joining the team.
 Effort is well known for his exceptional play on Pyke.

 Early life

 He stated in an interview that he used to watch a lot of StarCraft games.
 His in-game name, Effort, was named after a StarCraft player, Kim "EffOrt" Jung Woo, his favourite player.

 He started playing League of Legends during his first year of his secondary school.
 His role model is Lee "Wolf" Jae-wan, former support player for SK Telecom T1.

 Career

 Season 7

 SK Telecom T1 announced that they had signed Effort, who was previously a trainee of the team.
 Effort made his debut on KeSPA Cup 2017 on November 29, 2017.
 His first match was with Griffin, and his first champion used in his professional career was Blitzcrank.
 He won his first game against Griffin.